red-freak/modular-monolith-laravel-env/README.md

 If your structure is different you have to implement the `ModularEnvironmentApplication`-Contract into your application.
 By the method `ModularEnvironmentApplication::additionalEnvFiles()` the package will recognize different paths (* and ** are allowed and used like in the .gitignore).

 ## tasks
-### tasks for 0.1.0 - hooking the Kernel
-- [ ] implementing logic to hook into the Kernels
 ### tasks for 0.2.0 - reading the .env
 - [ ] implementing logic to load the additional dotenv-files
 ### tasks for 0.3.0 - encrypting the files